oluwafemi244/facility-maintenance-energy-decision-support/README.md

 The first public dataset selected for this work is the **AI4I 2020 Predictive Maintenance Dataset** from the UCI Machine Learning Repository.

 The dataset is synthetic and was developed to reflect characteristics commonly found in industrial predictive maintenance data.
-Results produced from this dataset will therefore be presented as proof-of-concept results and will not be represented as observations from an actual operating facility.
+Results produced from this dataset will therefore be presented as proof of concept results and will not be represented as observations from an actual operating facility.

 ## Planned Framework